Moffein/RiskyFixes/README.md

 This mod compiles a bunch of fixes for Vanilla bugs, most of these come from RiskyMod.

-Unfortunately, this mod doesn't fix any SotS-specific issues as a lot of the jank is deeply-embedded things that Gearbox should be fixing instead.

 Vanilla-Compatible, some tweaks are client-side, some are server-side.
 Check the config, all tweaks can be toggled!

 ## General Fixes